edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-02-20-ergonomics-training.md

 ### Run an ergonomic training evaluation

 Every great training program starts with a [training needs analysis](/blog/training-needs-analysis/).
-Your human resources department can give you information on workplace injuries, illness, and workers’ compensation claims that are actually occurring within your company.
+Ask your human resources department for information on workplace injuries, illness, and workers’ compensation claims that are actually occurring within your company.
 This is the starting point for your training.

 For example, if workers in your company experience excessive carpal tunnel syndrome and lower back pain, you might want to start by auditing everyone’s work space to see how they are positioning (and using) their bodies all day.